AUP Recovery

 Liquidated damages and lack of proof.

-Legal focus: unenforceable penalty Forum: AAA arbitration
+Legal focus: unenforceable penalty PayPal, Inc.

 United Kingdom